learn-co-curriculum/dsc-using-pretrained-networks-codealong/README.md

 ## Final Evaluation

-As usual, let's conclude with a final evaluation on the test set.
+As usual, conclude with a final evaluation on the test set.

 ```python